Nilperi Şahinkaya: Life and career

 Şahinkaya was born on 23 February 1988 in Senegal.
 Her father, Salim Levent Şahinkaya, is a diplomat.
 She finished primary school in Paris and attended secondary school in Bern.
 In 2003, her parents divorced and she moved with her mother to Ankara and in 2006 she graduated from Lycée Français Charles de Gaulle.
-Between 2006–2010, she studied at Bilkent University School of Music and Performing Arts.
+Between 2006 and 2010, she studied at Bilkent University School of Music and Performing Arts.

-As she was studying, she made her television debut with a role in the TV series Deniz Yıldızı.
+As she was studying, she made her television debut with a role in the daily series Deniz Yıldızı.
 She graduated from the university with her name entering the institution's High Hall of Fame.
-In June 2010, she was cast in Öyle Bir Geçer Zaman ki and settled in Istanbul.
-After portraying the character of Mesude in Öyle Bir Geçer Zaman ki, she joined the cast of Kayıp, playing the roles of Defne and Sedef.
-Her breakthrough came with a leading role in Kiraz Mevsimi as Şeyma, after which she got a role in N'olur Ayrılalım, playing the character of Temmuz Akıncı.
+In June 2010, she was cast in period series Öyle Bir Geçer Zaman ki and settled in Istanbul.
+After portraying the character of Mesude in Öyle Bir Geçer Zaman ki, she joined the cast of crime series Kayıp, playing the roles of Defne and Sedef.
+Her breakthrough came with a leading role in rom-com Kiraz Mevsimi as Şeyma, after which she got a role in N'olur Ayrılalım, playing the character of Temmuz Akıncı.

 She continued her stage career by getting a role in an adaptation of Who's Afraid of Virginia Woolf? directed by Hira Tekindor, in which she acted alongside Zerrin Tekindor, Tardu Flordun and Şükrü Özyıldız.
+She performed in play "Dijital Sahne: Bir Bebek Evi" which published in YouTube.

-She later joined the cast of ATV's series Bu Şehir Arkandan Gelecek, playing the role of Aslı.
-After appearing in the web series Yaşamayanlar and Aynen Aynen, she continued her career on television with a supporting role in Kuzgun.
+She later joined the cast of ATV's series Bu Şehir Arkandan Gelecek, playing the role of Aslı alongside Kerem Bürsin.
+After appearing in the web series Yaşamayanlar and Aynen Aynen with Kerem Bürsin for third times.

+She continued her career on television with a supporting role in Kuzgun, Yeni Hayat, Yasak Elma.

+With comedian Cem Yılmaz, she played for many times.
+She played an actress and her many roles in Netflix spin off comedy series Erşan Kuneri.
+She was cast in films "Yahşi Batı", "Deli Aşk".
+She played two roles in film series Karakomik Filmler and spin off film "Ayzek ile Bir Gece".